 Legacies of Leadership

-With MLK Jr. Day on Jan.
-15, followed by Black History Month in February, we consider a few of the many effective African-American leaders who helped shape Hillsborough County.
-Like Dr. Martin Luther King, Jr., these residents aspired to be servants of humanity.
+During Black History Month in February, we consider a few of the many effective African-American leaders who helped shape Hillsborough County.

 - Queen Miller: For more than six decades, this tireless advocate for those in need has worked to provide social and health services, and to deter crime.
 The "Queen Miller Suite" recently was dedicated in her honor at the Lee Davis Center on North 22nd Street in East Tampa.

 - Alfred Beal: Beal, a successful farmer, provided financial support that enabled freed slaves and their families to keep their properties and sustain a small community in far eastern Hillsborough County.
 He also donated land for a school, church, and cemetery.
 In 1923, the community was renamed Bealsville.

 - The Bing family: Janie Wheeler Bing ran a rooming house in Plant City for African-Americans during segregation.
 It opened in the late 1920s, closed in 1970, and now is on the National Register of Historic Places.
 Janie's son, E.L.
 Bing, Jr., helped write the proposal for federal grants to implement Hillsborough County's desegregation plan in the 1960s, and served as a Hillsborough County commissioner in the 1980s.